brownphotographic/Flickr2Any-Tool/README.md

                         --organization by_date --date-format yyyy-mm

         - For creating 'My Highlights' folders automatically.
 This is sort of like flickr interestingness, but uses your own algorithm because Flickr's interestingness score is a black box

+            This is useful if you want to show the most interesting photos from your library.
+For example maybe you only want to export those?
+Maybe you want to just load these to a sharing tool like PixelFed and load all the images to Immich?
+Your call!

             To change the scoring, scroll down to interestingness_score and make your algorithim reflect what you think is important!
             (Note I called it interestingness_score becaused I originally set out to use flickr's interestigness method.
 I ran into issues, so instead made this approach
             If you want me to implement the actual interestigness score from flickr, please add a feature request.)